Written By: Shreya Patil

 Stake runs as a real-money betting and casino site, so it’s banned under this law.
 On top of that, banks, UPI, and cards can’t process payments for it.
 That leaves Indian users without any legal way to deposit or withdraw money on Stake.

 Gambling laws keep tightening around the world, so Stake isn’t available everywhere.
 By 2026, it’s outright banned in places like India.
-The new Online Gaming Act, 2025, blocks all real-money online gaming.
+The new Online Gaming Act, 2025, imposes a complete prohibition on “Online Money Games,” which includes all platforms involving monetary deposits and winnings.

 The Law That Changed Everything